 Quvenzhane Wallis (Hushpuppy), Dwight Henry (Wink), Levy Easterly (Jean Battiste), Lowell Landes (Walrus), Pamela Harper (Little Jo), Gina Montana (Miss Bathsheeba)

-Young Hushpuppy lives with her father Wink on the island known to the locals as The Bathtub, which is near Louisiana but separated by the levees.
+Young Hushpuppy lives with her father Wink on the island known to the locals as The Bathtub, which is in Louisiana but separated from the mainland by the levees.
 Hushpuppy has a view of the world in which she believes that all things need to fit together to work properly.
 He father returns from a stay in hospital.
 Upset at being abandoned on her own, Hushpuppy shoves him and is frightened when he collapses.
 Believing she has broken him, she fears the world is coming to an end.
 This seems born out when the island is hit by a severe storm.
 In the aftermath, the island is flooded and the locals are left having to survive with their homes underwater.
-They are forced to leave by a mandatory evacuation order but resent doing so.
+Hushpuppy and her father are forced to leave by a mandatory evacuation order but resent doing so.
 Hushpuppy also believes that prehistoric aurochs have been unleashed from the melting ice caps and are rampaging across the landscape.

-Although it is never directly specified as such, the events of Hurricane Katrina hang over Beasts of the Southern Wild.
-Certainly, this is a film that portrays the devastation in ways that are very different to any other film likely to be made about the event, which will almost certainly go either for the disaster movie approach or for human melodramatics.
+Although it is never directly specified as such, the events of Hurricane Katrina that devastated Louisiana in 2005 hang over Beasts of the Southern Wild.
+Certainly, Benh Zeitlin portrays the devastation in ways that are very different to any other film likely to be made about the event, which would likely go either for the disaster movie approach or human melodramatics.
 The film is directed in terms of a series of surreal drifts through images of the culture and of the survivors trying to cope in the aftermath of the disaster.
 The scenes where the locals are placed in the quarantine hospital shows the world beyond The Bathtub as a culture that is almost alien to them.